UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Experiments

 \section{Experiments}

 \textbf{Data } We train and evaluate our method using PDEBench \citep{takamoto2022pdebench}.
 For training, we combine 7 datasets from different PDE families: Burgers Equation (1D), Advection (1D), Diffusion-Sportion (1D), Shallow-Water (2D), compressible Navier-Stokes (1D and 2D), and incompressible Navier-Stokes (2D).
-We explicitly hold out two families---1D and 2D Diffusion-Reaction---to evaluate the generalization performance of \ourmodel.
-The dataset details, sizes, and coefficients can be found in Appendix~\ref{section:Appendix_Datasets}.
-We use the scale-independent normalized root mean squared error (nRMSE) as the evaluation metric, defined as follows:
+We explicitly hold out two families, 1D and 2D Diffusion-Reaction, to evaluate the generalization ability of \ourmodel.
+The dataset details can be found in Appendix~\ref{section:Appendix_Datasets}.
+We autoregressively generate the predictions and use the scale-independent normalized root mean squared error (nRMSE) as the evaluation metric, defined as follows:

-We preprocess all the PDEs by normalizing each dataset along the channel dimension to ensure that the scale of $\bu^s_t(\bx)$ across different datasets is similar.
-The model's prediction is denormalized to compute nRMSE.
+We preprocess all the PDEs by normalizing each dataset along the channel dimension to ensure the scale of $\bu^s_t(\bx)$ across datasets is similar\footnote{We standardize the data by subtracting the mean and dividing by the standard deviation to ensure training stability when using pretrained model weights.
+For loss computation, we apply an inverse transformation to the outputs to revert them to the original scale.
+Although data normalization may affect non-linear equations, it is essential to prevent loss explosion during fine-tuning.
+We leave exploring alternative methods to minimize distortion in non-linear dynamics as future work.}.

-\looseness=-1 \textbf{Baselines } We compare against three sets of baselines: 1) physics-informed neural network (PINN) \citep{raissi2019physics}, which fits a network \textit{per example}; 2) single-task models trained on individual PDE datasets, including the generic image regression model U-Net \citep{Ronneberger2015UNetCN}, FNO~\citep{li2020neural}, and LLM-based ORCA~\cite{shen2023cross}; 2) a multi-task model trained on multiple datasets, MPP~\citep{mccabe2023multiple}.
-We note that MPP is only applicable to 2D PDEs and it is pretrained on Navier-Stokes, Shallow-Water, and Diffusion-Reaction from PDEBench. \citet{subramanian2023towards} is not included as a baseline because its models are pretrained on different PDE families (e.g., Poisson's and Helmholtz equations) and are not trained or evaluated using PDEBench.
+\looseness=-1 \textbf{Baselines } We compare against two sets of baselines: (i) single-family models trained on individual PDE datasets, including the widely used U-Net \citep{Ronneberger2015UNetCN}, FNO~\citep{li2020neural}, the improved version FFNO~\citep{ffno}, the transformer-based GNOT~\citep{gnot} and OFormer~\citep{oformer}, as well as the cross-modal ORCA~\citep{shen2023cross}; (ii) unified models trained on multiple datasets, including MPP~\citep{mccabe2023multiple}, DPOT~\citep{hao2024dpot}, and a unified FNO trained using data transformed by our unified representation scheme.
+We note that MPP and DPOT focus on 2D PDEs and are pretrained on 2D Navier-Stokes, Shallow-Water, and Diffusion-Reaction from PDEBench. \citet{subramanian2023towards} is not included as a baseline because its models are pretrained on different PDE families (e.g., Poisson's and Helmholtz equations) not present in PDEBench.